flamingchickens1540/ROOSTER/README.md

 ## Building

-You'll need IntelliJ IDEA (Community or Ultimate editions) to develop ROOSTER.

-On IntelliJ IDEA's main menu screen or from the `File > New` menu, select `Project from Version Control > GitHub`.
+We recommend using IntelliJ IDEA to develop ROOSTER.
+To import the project, on IntelliJ IDEA's main menu screen or from the `File > New` menu, select `Project from Version Control > GitHub`.
 Enter `https://github.com/flamingchickens1540/ROOSTER.git` as the Git Repository URL, and set the Parent Directory and Directory name functions according to your preference.
 The project should configure itself automatically.